Coronavirus vaccines are coming. Who should get them first?

 How about political leaders?
 Should members of House and Senate — or members of the German Bundestag, British Parliament and National People's Congress in China — get priority access, outside of considerations for age and health?

-In its early guidelines, the World Health Organization (WHO) said yes, early access for government leaders makes sense, but it cautioned that the favored should include “a very small number of individuals.”
+In its early guidelines, the World Health Organization said yes, early access for government leaders makes sense, but it cautioned that the favored should include “a very small number of individuals.”

 Russia — where President Vladimir Putin’s daughter has been vaccinated — may have already surpassed those limits.